Floor leaders of the Senate of the Philippines: Majority floor leader

-Minority leader of the Senate
+Minority floor leader

-The minority group chooses from among themselves the Minority leader who is considered as the titular head of the minority in the Senate and often called the "shadow president".

-In many past rigodons of the Senate or the so-called Senate "coups", sometimes the Minority leader becomes the President and the ousted President becomes the minority leader.
+The minority group elects from among themselves the minority leader, who is regarded as the titular head of the minority bloc in the Senate and is often referred to as the "shadow president."
+In various leadership changes or so-called Senate "coups," there have been instances where the minority leader became Senate president, while the ousted president assumed the role of minority leader.

-The basic duties of the Minority leader is that he becomes the spokesman for his party or group or coalition and enunciates its policies.
-He is expected to be alert and vigilant in defense of the minority's rights.
-It is his function and duty to criticize constructively the policies and programs of the majority, and to this end employ parliamentary tactics and give close attention to all proposed legislation.
+The basic duty of the minority leader is to serve as the spokesperson for the party, group, or coalition and to articulate its policies.
+The minority leader is expected to remain alert and vigilant in defending the rights of the minority.
+It is also the minority leader’s function to provide constructive criticism of the majority’s policies and programs, to employ parliamentary tactics, and to closely scrutinize all proposed legislation.

-The Rules of the Senate give the President pro tempore and the Majority and Minority Leaders unique privileges as all are ex-officio members of all the permanent committees of the Senate.
+Under the rules of the Senate, the president pro tempore, majority leader, and minority leader are granted unique privileges as ex officio members of all permanent Senate committees.